 It’s common for Florida veterans to appeal a denied claim for an increased disability rating.
 Maybe you accidentally left out a major symptom in your paperwork, you don’t have sufficient documentation from a specialist, or the VA provider rushed through your C&P and downplayed your disability.

-Disability ratings determine benefits, so if you believe that your rating is incorrect, you should absolutely speak with a Florida veterans disability appeals lawyer about revisiting the VA’s decision.
+Disability ratings determine benefits.
+Therefore, if you believe that your rating is incorrect, you should absolutely speak with a Florida veterans disability appeals lawyer about revisiting the VA’s decision.

 The purpose of submitting a medical nexus letter is to show that a healthcare provider found compelling medical evidence that your disability originated with your military service, or was aggravated by it.
 A medical nexus letter lends credibility to your appeal.